Improving Human Verification of LLM Reasoning through Interactive Explanation Interfaces: Method

 To evaluate how alternative explanation formats aid users in detecting LLM-generated errors, we construct a dataset derived from GSM8K, a widely used benchmark of grade school math word problems~\cite{cobbe2021training}.
 GSM8K is chosen because it contains a large and diverse set of multi-step reasoning tasks that resemble problems students might encounter in classroom and tutoring settings.
 Each GSM8K problem typically involves 3–8 steps of reasoning with natural language explanations, which makes it well-suited for transformation into interactive formats.

 \looseness=-1 A central aspect of our design is the controlled injection of errors into the explanations.
-Rather than relying on naturally occurring model mistakes, following~\citet{kamoi2024evaluating}, we adopt a taxonomy of nine error categories: Calculation (CA), Counting (CO), Context Value (CV), Contradictory Step (CS), Missing Step (MS), Hallucination (HA), Unit Conversion (UC), Operator (OP), and Formula Confusion (FC).
-By systematically injecting each of these error types, we creat a consistent and fine-grained framework that enable us to assess not only whether participants could recognize when an explanation is incorrect, but also whether certain categories of errors are more easily detected across different interface formats.
+Rather than relying on naturally occurring model mistakes, following~\citet{li2024evaluating}, we adopt the dataset that they create with the taxonomy of nine error categories: Calculation (CA), Counting (CO), Context Value (CV), Contradictory Step (CS), Missing Step (MS), Hallucination (HA), Unit Conversion (UC), Operator (OP), and Formula Confusion (FC).
+In this dataset, the correct and erroneous reasoning steps have already been labeled and validated.
+By systematically using each of these error types, we create a consistent and fine-grained framework that enable us to assess not only whether participants could recognize when an explanation is incorrect, but also whether certain categories of errors are more easily detected across different interface formats \footnote{A detailed analysis of verification accuracy for each individual error category is presented in Appendix. \ref{appendix:error_category}}.
 For each error type, we randomly sample 50 problems from GSM8K.
-We ensure that each selected problem contains between four to seven reasoning steps.
+To ensure balanced difficulty across conditions, we sampled explanations containing relatively similar numbers of reasoning steps (between four to seven steps) within each error category.
+This sampling strategy ensures that participants encounter comparable task complexity regardless of their assigned interface format.
 This range is chosen because shorter problems may make error detection trivial, while longer problems risk overburdening participants.
 Altogether, this process produced 450 erroneous explanations (9 error types × 50 examples each).
 To balance the dataset and establish a baseline for comparison, we also sample an additional 50 correct explanations from GSM8K.
 Like the erroneous cases, these problems also contain 4–7 reasoning steps in length and served to evaluate whether participants could correctly recognize valid reasoning when presented in different formats.
 By combining erroneous and correct cases, we obtain a dataset of 500 explanations in total.